Malwa (Punjab)

-Malwa (/hi/) is a geographical region in the south of Punjab state in India.
+Malwa (/hi/; Mālvā) is a geographical region in the south of Punjab state in India.
 It is located between south of the Sutlej river, north of the Ghaggar river, east of Pakistan, and west of the Sivalik Hills.
 Whilst Malwa officially consists of the Puadh region, this was historically and culturally a distinct region from Malwa.
+People from the region are known by the demonym 'Malwai' and the dialect of Punjabi spoken in the area is Malwai.
+The region is politically dominant in the State of Punjab.

 Etymology

 The name of the region is derived from the Malavas, an ancient Indic tribe which inhabited the area in antiquity.

 History

 Early history

 Map created by the British East India Company of the Malwa region of Punjab showing the various polities, borders, and settlements of the area, ca.1829–1835.
 Rupnagar, Moga, Jagraon, Dharamkot, Kotkupura, Muktsar, and Sahnewal, are marked as the territories south of the Sutlej River which were controlled by the Sikh Empire.

 The city of Ferozepur, located in the Malwa region, was founded sometime in the latter half of the 14th century by Firuz Shah Tughlaq the third of the Delhi Sultanate.
 Later-on during the Mughal Empire, Ferozepur acted as the capital of the Multan subah (province) according to the Ain-i-Akbari.
 With the shifting course of the Sutlej River, the region fell into decline, as the river which formerly provided a means of sustenance and fertility to the land became destructive and transformed the landscape of Malwa into mounds and deserts.
 Malwa had essentially taken on the appearance of a desert by the early 16th century due to these natural circumstances.

 By the end of the 16th century, there was a migration of various Jat clans into the region for settlement, namely the Bhatti, Dhaliwal, Gill, and Sidhu clans, who entered the region from the south and southeast.
 The Sidhu clan of the Jats wielded power and influence in the local area.
 According to Pashaura Singh, the unpredictable power of the Sutlej River led to the toughening of the character of these newcomers.